Enrolling in Medicare Part D

 - Dropping your Medicare prescription drug coverage entirely.

-If you have prescription drug coverage through a Medicare Advantage plan, you can choose to leave this plan and go back to Original Medicare during the Medicare Advantage Disenrollment Period.
-If you disenroll from your Medicare Advantage plan at this time, you will have until February 14 to enroll in a stand-alone Medicare Prescription Drug Plan, since Original Medicare doesn’t include prescription coverage.
+If you have prescription drug coverage through a Medicare Advantage plan, you can choose to leave this plan and go back to Original Medicare during the Medicare Advantage Open Enrollment Period(OEP).
+If you disenroll from your Medicare Advantage plan at this time, you will have from January 1 until March 31 to enroll in a stand-alone Medicare Prescription Drug Plan, since Original Medicare doesn’t include prescription coverage.

 5-Star Special Election Period (SEP)